cs3org/reva/tests/sciencemesh/README.md

 ```
 # preparation
 cd examples/sciencemesh
-./init-sciencemesh.sh  # This will prepare the Nextcloud and ownCloud-10 images
+./init.sh  # This will prepare the CERNBox, Nextcloud, and ownCloud-10 images
 ./init-reva.sh   # This will build reva and revad in the current repo and handle a few other prerequisites

 # launch test scenario: to be executed as root.
 The available scenarios cover all combinations of ownCloud (o),